-In my first (hospital) birth, I had a retained placenta and so throughout my pregnancy my caregivers had been concerned about a repeat of this.
+In my first (hospital) birth, I had a retained placenta which required surgical removal and so throughout my second pregnancy my caregivers had been concerned about it happening again.
 By birthing at home I went against hospital guidelines, but was fully supported by my midwives.
-I was sure that my environment had impacted on my body's ability to birth my placenta first time around.
-In my second birth my placenta came and we were all delighted.
+I had done my research and was sure that my environment had impacted on my body's ability to birth my placenta first time around, and so I had wanted to be at home for my second birth to ensure I was as relaxed as possible, to try and avoid having a retained placenta again.
+Thankfully, after my second birth my placenta came and we were all delighted.
 We also had delayed cord clamping.

 Baby number 2 was 2lb bigger than baby number 1 which was pretty big for me as I'm only 5ft1!
 I did tear and had stitches, but these were on the sofa whilst wrapped in a blanket and with gas and air.
 After the wonderful experience we'd just had it really didn't matter.